Dr Tomomi McAuliffe

 • Regional and remote practice

-Accessibility of services in regional and remote areas, in particular among families of children with a disability; impact on service delivery
+Accessibility of services in regional and remote areas, in particular among families of children with disability; impact on service delivery

 Qualifications

-• Doctor of Philosophy, Curtin University
+• Doctor of Philosophy, Curtin University of Technology

-• Bachelor of Occupational Therapy (HONS), James Cook University
+• Bachelor (Honours), James Cook University

 Publications